Bull Terrier vs Bulldog (English Bulldog): Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Bull Terrier and Bulldog (English Bulldog) diverge most clearly.
 Bull Terrier brings a playful, charming, mischievous energy to the household, compared to Bulldog (English Bulldog)'s calm, courageous, friendly disposition.
 These differences shape every daily interaction.
 In daily life, this means Bull Terrier owners typically experience a dog that leans toward playful behavior, while Bulldog (English Bulldog) owners find their dog more inclined toward calm tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is a function of your own life, not an objective ranking.

 Best for Families with Children